Whether you are taking your business online, starting a personal blog, or creating an online portfolio, you need a host.

-But with all the different types of web hosting out there, how do you know which one is right for your website?
+But with all the different types of hosting service out there, how do you know which one is right for your website?

-Well, we have been in the online marketing industry for more than a decade now.
+Well, I have been in the online marketing industry for more than a decade now.

-We have compiled all our findings and experience in this blog post to help you choose the best web hosting type for your website.
+I have compiled all our findings and experience in this blog post to help you choose the best hosting type for your website.

 So without further ado, let’s get started.